IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Next, edit `flightassist_serverless.yaml` and replace the `<namespace>` with your own namespace, `<your-app-end-point-url>` with your node ip and nodeport, and `<your-openwhisk-auth>` with your OpenWhisk authentication.
 You can run `wsk property get --auth | awk '{print $3}'` to view your OpenWhisk authentication.

-Now, let's deploy the new flightassist app with serverless.
+Now, let's deploy the new flightassist app with serverless capability

 ```bash
 kubectl create -f flightassist_serverless.yaml